Financial Planning

 A financial plan typically includes the following components:

-2. Net worth statement—a snapshot of your current financial position, detailing savings, investments) and debts.
+2. Net worth statement: A snapshot of your current financial position, detailing savings, investments) and debts.

-8. Tax planning to cut tax liabilities.
+8. Tax planning: Strategies, planning and preparation to cut tax liabilities.

 What is Personal Financial Planning?

 Personal financial planning focuses on managing your money to meet your individual needs.
 It’s about creating a plan that fits your goals, lifestyle, and priorities.
-W

 This type of planning covers several areas.
 It includes: